HeardLibrary/digital-scholarship/code/iiif/collections/README.md

 ### Data file

-The [data file](manifest_data.csv) is a CSV file that contains information about the manifests that will be included in the collection.
+The [data file](manifest_data.csv) is a REQIRED CSV file that contains information about the manifests that will be included in the collection.
+There MUST be at least one row in the table.
 The columns in the file are:

 | column | information provided by value |
 | ------ | ----- |